 A strata manager is solely responsible for your safety as a resident.
 There is a stringent set of rules and regulations that they must follow.
-This includes lift and fire safety certifications.
+This includes lift and fire safety certifications alongside ensuring strata security systems for apartments that comply with up-to-date legislation.
 It is their job to ensure that their property remains up to date and compliant with the applicable laws and regulations and they are personally accountable should there be a safety problem.

 Today’s strata managers must deal with a multitude of tasks, keeping up with modern buildings and their multitude of functions, with their role becoming a more complex one over time.
 From mediating resident disputes to tending to the upkeep of common areas.
 Be it the upkeep of a building gym or the more confusing zoning of lower levels, today’s strata managers must deal with an increasingly complex role.